INVESTOR HREDD PRECISION TOOLS

 Few farmworkers who work on plantations certified by EFI and FTUSA know their rights under federal labor law.
 Neither certification[‘s] standards emphasize know-your-rights training for workers.[1]

-The importance of adequately communicating the fact of the certification to chain of custody participants is also spotlighted in the 2021 lawsuit CAL brought against the Hershey Company and Rainforest Alliance: “Farmers that sold their cocoa to certified cooperatives were often unable to explain what labor standards they were supposed to be complying with and how these standards differed from the standards for non-certified cooperatives.”[2]
-In the year prior to the lawsuit, Rainforest Alliance revised its certification program for farms certified under a group certification to entail trainings for certificate holders’ group management personnel and other technical staff so as to “foster not only transparency but also responsible business practices from companies throughout the supply chain.”[3]
-The issue of chain of custody participants being unaware of the certification scheme they are part of mirrors a broader problem in worker rights protections: workers need to know their rights in order to claim them.
+CAL also spotlighted the importance of adequately communicating the initiative standards to key participants in a 2021 lawsuit it brought against the Hershey Company and Rainforest Alliance: “Farmers that sold their cocoa to certified cooperatives were often unable to explain what labor standards they were supposed to be complying with and how these standards differed from the standards for non-certified cooperatives.”[2]
+In the year prior to the lawsuit, Rainforest Alliance revised its certification program to ensure the policy is communicated to all stakeholders whether through training or ongoing engagement.[3]

 → Demonstrates: Reputational risk, legal risk